بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 Yes, himself, Muhyiddin was rightly-guided and acceptable, but in all his works cannot be the guide and murshid.
 Since he very often proceeded in the haqiqahs without balance, he opposed the rules of the Ahl al-Sunnah and some of the things he said apparently express dhalâlah.
 However, he himself is free of dhalâlah.
 Sometimes, a word may appear to be kufr, but the one who spoke it is not a kâfir.
 Mustafa Sabri did not take these points into consideration; he was tafrît concerning certain points of ahl al-Sunnah law, due to bigotry.

-As for Musa Bekûf, due to being excessively in favour of renewal and because of the concessions he made to modernity in respect of his ideas, he was very much in error.
-He corrupts some of the haqiqahs of Islam with his false interpretations.
+As for Musa Bekûf, due to his thoughts that are excessively favourable for reform and concessive for modernity, he is in a significant error.
+He corrupts some of the haqiqahs of Islam with false interpretations.
 By holding someone rejected like Abu'l-A'la al-Ma'arrî to be superior to muhaqqiqîn, and favouring disproportionately matters of Muhyiddin opposing the ahl al-Sunnah because they suited his own ideas, he went far to ifrât.

 Muhyiddin said: تَحْرُمُ مُطَالَعَةُ كُتُبِنَا عَلَى مَنْ لَيْسَ مِنَّا قَالَ مُحْيِى الدِّينِ : that is, Those who are not one of us and do not know our station should not read our books, for it may be damaging for them.
-Yes, at this time it is harmful to read Muhyiddin's books, especially the matters about the Wahdah al-Wujûd.”
-The Flashes ( 371 )
+Yes, at this time it is harmful to read Muhyiddin's books, especially the matters about the Wahdah al-Wujûd.

 “The thought of Jahannam and the fear it induces does not dispel the pleasures of the above fruits of îmân.
 For boundless Rabbânî rahmah says to the fearful man: Come to me!
 Enter the door of tawbah, then the existence of Jahannam will not frighten you, but make known completely the pleasures of Jannah, and avenge you and all creatures whose rights have been transgressed, and give you enjoyment.
 If you are so submerged in dhalâlah you cannot extricate yourself, the existence of Jahannam is still immeasurably better than eternal annihilation, and is also a sort of kindness for the kâfirs.
 For man, and even animals with young, receive pleasure at the pleasure and happiness of their relatives, offspring, and friends, and in one respect are happy.